-Asia-Pacific Economic Cooperation (APEC) is the premier forum for facilitating economic growth, cooperation, trade and investment in the Asia-Pacific region.
-It was established in 1989 and consists of 21 member economies.
+Asia-Pacific Economic Cooperation (APEC) was established in 1989 to leverage the growing interdependence of economies in this region.
+It comprises 21 members.
 Singapore is one of the 12 founding member economies of APEC, and last held the APEC Chairmanship in 2009.

 More information on its work can be found on the official APEC website.